 Limitation on enrollment: Audition on or before the first class meeting.
 This course is for advanced students who need more work on small group literature.
 There is opportunity for public performance and solo recital concerts.
 Subsequent enrollment will provide the student an opportunity for additional competency development within the subject matter.
 May be taken a total of four times.
 54 hours laboratory.
-(TBA option)

-MUS-76 - Advanced Instrumental Ensembles 1.5 units UC, CSU
+MUS-76 - Advanced Chamber Instrumental Ensembles

 Limitation on enrollment: Audition on or before the first class meeting.

-Performance of music literature at an advanced level for small instrumental ensembles.
-Public performance in concert or recital situations.
+Description: This course is for the study, rehearsal, and public performance of advanced instrumental chamber ensemble literature, with an emphasis on the development of skills needed to lead and perform within an ensemble.
+Different literature will be studied each semester.
+Participation in public performances is required.
 May be taken a total of four times.
 81 hours laboratory.
 (TBA option)